 New pilot boat ‘Port Láirge’ received by Port of Waterford

-In 2019 the Port of Waterford Company commissioned a new Pilot Boat and today November 19, 2021, it has been received by the Port of Waterford crew at the Dunmore East pontoon.
+In 2019 the Port of Waterford Company commissioned a new Pilot Boat and on Friday November 19, 2021, it was been received by the Port of Waterford crew at the Dunmore East pontoon.

 The new state of the art vessel is a 15-metre interceptor which has been christened Port Láirge, a name of well known maritime heritage in Waterford.
 The previous namesake was a much-loved steam-powered dredger that served on the Suir for over 70 years until the 1980s.